-A home care package is a coordinated package of care and services designed to help you live independently in your own home for as long as you can.
-If you have a home care package, you may also be able to fund a SureSafe Personal Alarm.
+A home care package with Telehealth is a coordinated package of care and services designed to help you live independently in your own home for as long as you can.
+If you have a home care package, you may also be able to fund SureSafe 4GX Personal Home Care Alarms.

 With a home care package, you can control where your funds are spent.
 You can also manage and choose care and services that best meet your needs and goals.